interledger-deprecated/ilp-plugin-virtual/README.md

     // it defines how much the best incoming claim can differs from the amount
     // of incoming transfers.
     ctx.state.maxUnsecured = opts.maxUnsecured

+    // use some preconfigured secret for authentication ctx.state.authToken = opts.authToken
   },

+  // This token will be sent as a bearer token with outgoing requests, and used
+  // to authenticate the incoming requests.
+If the network you're using has a
+  // way to construct a shared secret, the authToken can be created
+  // automatically instead of being pre-shared and configured.
+  getAuthToken: (ctx) => (ctx.state.authToken),

+  // the connect function runs when the plugin is connected.
+  connect: async function (ctx) {
+    // network initiation should happen here.
+In a claim-based plugin, this
+    // would be the place to connect to the network and initiate payment
+    // channels if they don't exist already. await Network.connectToNetwork()

+    // establish metadata during the connection phase ctx.state.prefix = 'peer.network.' + (await Network.getChannelId())
+    ctx.state.account = await Network.getChannelSource()
+    ctx.state.peer = await Network.getChannelDestination()
+    ctx.state.info = {
+      prefix: ctx.state.prefix,
+      currencyScale: 6,
+      currencyCode: 'X??',
+      connectors: []
+    }
+  },

+  // Synchronous functions in order to get metadata.
+They won't be called until
+  // after the plugin is connected.
+  getAccount: (ctx) => (ctx.state.prefix + ctx.state.account),
+  getPeerAccount: (ctx) => (ctx.state.prefix + ctx.state.peer),
+  getInfo: (ctx) => (ctx.state.info),

   // this function is called every time an incoming transfer has been prepared.
   // throwing an error will stop the incoming transfer from being emitted as an